Updated: February 04, 2021 at 10:33AM

 The International Students and Scholar Affairs office within Notre Dame International continues to support international students and scholars who may not be able to arrive on campus in time for the start of the semester due to the current challenges of securing a student visa by helping them comply with changing regulations, monitoring travel bans and embassy closures, and assisting them with academic and student life issues.
 For any questions about these members of our community, please reach out to Notre Dame International.

-A Presidential Proclamation was ordered which suspends foreign nationals seeking to enter in specific nonimmigrant visa statuses until Dec.
-31, 2020.
-The policy, which takes effect at 12:01 a.m. on June 24, does not currently impact students in F-1 or J-1 status; it does not currently include J-1 Exchange Visitors in Research Scholar, Short-term Scholar, or Professor categories.
-Additional details and information regarding the proclamation is posted on the Notre Dame International website in the frequently asked questions section.
+A Presidential Proclamation was issued which suspends the entry of foreign nationals in specific nonimmigrant visa statuses from specific locations and will remain in effect until otherwise announced by the current administration.
+The policy, which takes effect at 12:01 a.m. on January 26, 2021,does not currently impact students in F-1 or J-1 status, though J-1 students must apply for a national interest waiver to enter the U.S.; it may include J-1 Exchange Visitors in Research Scholar, Short-term Scholar, or Professor categories.
+An additional proclamation requires all individuals entering the U.S. to obtain a negative COVID-19 test within three days of arriving in the U.S. Additional information regarding the proclamations is posted on the Notre Dame International website on the Immigration Updates section.